Did you know that the government has incentives to help you grow your super? As a Cruelty Free Super member, we don’t want you to miss out.

 The upside of this government incentive is that you don’t need to do anything to receive the benefit!

-If you’re eligible, after you lodge your tax return, the ATO will automatically pay this into your Cruelty Free Super account.
+If you’re eligible, after you lodge your tax return, the ATO will automatically pay this into your super account.
 Just make sure you’ve added your Tax File Number (TFN) to your account.

 If your total income is below the tax-free threshold, the government won’t charge you any tax.
 However, 15% tax would have been automatically deducted from the super contributions made by your employer.